 Good wine = good times = happy customers.
 Evidence of these prior visits can be seen; club members have signed their names and left comments on a number of the barrels that surround the tasting tables.

 A real highlight of a tasting here is a tour of the very nearby cooperage Seguin Moreau.
-This is the first tasting combined tour of a cooperage out of more than 800 Napa area wineries/producers tasted at to date.
+This was the first tasting combined tour of a cooperage out of nearly 1,000 Napa area wineries and producers visited and tasted with to date.
 The tour of the cooperage is a rare opportunity to see how barrels are built, aged, toasted and shipped.
 The staves typically sit outdoors for several years to let a beneficial type of mold grow on them, and some winemakers request only staves from the top of the stave piles as these have the most mold!
-Visit: www.bourassavineyards.com

 Seguin Moreau Cooper: